CS146a: Fundamentals of Computer Systems

 except collaboration with team members on a team project.
 You are responsible

-for protecting your homework directories so that others cannot view them
+for protecting your homework directories, github repositories and such so that others cannot view them

 or copy them.
 Failure to do so constitutes a violation of academic integrity.